01 of 07

 Giant ragweed bears a "palmate" leaf.
 That means its shape resembles that of the palm of a hand.
 There are two leaf types on giant ragweed: one type has five segments (more closely resembling a hand), and the other has three.
 Don't let this discrepancy bother you excessively in your identification efforts.
 The fact is, if you find a very tall weed with leaves like either of the ones pictured above, there's a good chance you've encountered giant ragweed.

 There are other types of Ambrosia besides common ragweed and giant ragweed.
 According to the University of Tulsa, there are 21 species in North America.
 Ragweeds, generally speaking, thrive in dry areas, so it is not surprising that there's even a type found widely in the deserts of the American Southwest.
 That would be burroweed or "bur sage" (Ambrosia dumosa).
 Desert plant or not, this type of ragweed is just as problematic for allergy-sufferers as are other kinds.Continue to 7 of 7 below.

 07 of 07

-The two ragweeds have something else in common, too: both are plants that cause rashes.
-So as if breathing in ragweed pollen weren't enough of a concern, you also have to worry about coming into physical contact with the plants.
-Brushing up against... ragweeds with your skin can give you a rash.
+Giant ragweed blooms have similar flower spikes to those of common ragweed.
+The two ragweeds also have something else in common: both are plants that cause rashes.
+Brushing up against ragweeds with bare skin can give you a rash.